Applications received after this date will be reviewed by the search committee if the position has not yet been filled.

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 REPOSTING to allow for applications for both part-time and full-time opportunities and for Assistant and Associate Director levels.

-The Associate Director of Academic Skills will develop and teach courses in the curriculum and develop and deliver programs to promote the academic success of students at the law school and the successful matriculation of students into the legal profession.
-The Associate Director’s primary responsibility will be to develop and teach courses in the curriculum aimed at improving students’ legal analysis and writing skills.
-Additionally, the Associate Director will develop and deliver workshop programming and work with students individually and in small group and large group settings to improve various academic skills, such as exam taking and time management.
-The Associate Director will also provide feedback to students on practice exams and exercises throughout their law school career as well as pre- and post-graduate study for bar examinations.
+The Assistant/Associate Director of Academic Skills will develop and teach courses in the curriculum and develop and deliver programs to promote the academic success of students at the law school and the successful matriculation of students into the legal profession.
+The Assistant/Associate Director’s primary responsibility will be to develop and teach courses in the curriculum aimed at improving students’ legal analysis and writing skills.
+Additionally, the Assistant/Associate Director will develop and deliver workshop programming and work with students individually and in small group and large group settings to improve various academic skills, such as exam taking and time management.
+The Assistant/Associate Director will also provide feedback to students on practice exams and exercises throughout their law school career as well as pre- and post-graduate study for bar examinations.

 • Develop and implement a cohesive, successive curriculum for students across all departmental programming, including from first-year through post-graduate study for bar examination;